TOMORROW YOU WILL BE ALRIGHT

-The next morning I woke up, I got woken up by… a crack on the wall and the sun shone through the hole and it hit me right …on my forehead. … so after that day…It was fourteen years ago, I stopped drinking that day.
+The next morning, I got woken up by the sun shining through a crack in the wall and it hit me right on my forehead.
+After that day—14 years ago—I stopped drinking.
 And that thing hit me on the head.
 And the good man fixed it that day.”

-One of the great gifts of Portraits In Faith for me has been my experiences with Australian Aboriginal elders and experiencing the beauty of their culture and ways.
+One of the great gifts of Portraits in Faith for me has been my experiences with Australian Aboriginal elders and getting to know the beauty of their culture and ways.
 I am continually struck by the way that spirituality is part of everything in indigenous cultures.
 Meeting Warren Williams, his wife Heidi, and his father, Gus Williams, was truly a highlight of my immersion into Australian Aboriginal culture.
-Warren and his father Gus are the only father-son pair who have both won Australia’s equivalent of the Country Music Awards!
-When I was there, I was treated to beautiful session of singing in Gus’ home, which is part of this interview.
+Warren and his father Gus are the only father-son pair who have won Australia’s Country Music Awards Centenary Medal.
+When I was there, I was treated to a beautiful session of singing in Gus’s home.

-Warren’s amazing story, which he had never shared before, reveals his painful journey with alcoholism and the how he was healed after a visit with both a dark spirit and a divine spirit as he lay dying in a hospital.
-His father, Gus, passed away two years ago so this footage holds a special place as we remember him and honor his legacy.
-What a surprise it was to me–this Jewish kid from Atlanta, Georgia–that the Williams Family always ended every concert with “Will the Circle Be Unbroken!”
-It is a real honor to have spoken with Warren and to have experienced his family in their love of music.
+Warren’s story, which he had never shared before this interview, reveals his painful journey with alcoholism and how he was healed after a visit with both a dark spirit and a Divine spirit as he lay dying in a hospital.
+Warren’s father passed away in 2010 so this interview holds a special place as I remember him and honor his legacy.
+What a surprise it was to me, a Jewish kid from Atlanta, Georgia, that the Williams family always ended every concert with the song, “Will the Circle Be Unbroken?”
+It is a real honor to have spoken with Warren and to have experienced his family and their love of music.

 Note: It is the tradition to let members of the Aboriginal community to know that deceased relatives are depicted in an image or video.
 Warren has given his permission for us to share Gus’ image which is common especially for people who were public figures.